-3.2 ASSURE Addendum
+3.2.
+ASSURE Addendum

-In addition to the CREST Code of Conduct, prospective ASSURE Cyber Suppliers must sign the ASSURE Addendum which outlines a Code of Conduct for ASSURE Cyber Suppliers.
+In addition to the CREST Code of Conduct©, prospective ASSURE Cyber Suppliers must sign the ASSURE Addendum which outlines a Code of Conduct for ASSURE Cyber Suppliers.
 The ASSURE Addendum will be provided during the application process and specifies the additional requirements which must be complied with to be eligible for, and to retain, ASSURE accreditation.
-Any amendments to the Addendum will also result in ASSURE Cyber Suppliers having to resign it to retain ASSURE accreditation.
+Any amendments to the Addendum will also result in ASSURE Cyber Suppliers having to re-sign it to retain ASSURE accreditation.
 Please see Annex B: ASSURE Addendum.

-ASSURE Cyber Suppliers will need to annually resign the ASSURE Addendum, provide details of any changes that affect their ASSURE accreditation and attest if no changes are detailed that the information provided in their application form is still accurate.
+In line with CREST's membership© renewal process, ASSURE Cyber Suppliers will need to annually resign the ASSURE Addendum, provide details of any changes that effect their ASSURE accreditation and attest if no changes are detailed that the information provided in their application form is still accurate.

-3.3 ASSURE Accreditation Process
+3.3.
+ASSURE Accreditation Process